ltrybuch/lib-themisui/src/lib/thInput/readme.md

 [placeholder="string"]
 - The placeholder attribute specifies a short hint that describes the expected value.

-[value="string"]
-- The value attribute specifies the value of `th-input`.
-When using `ng-model` this attribute is ignored.

 [type="string"]
 - The type attribute specifies the type of element to display.
 The default type is: text.
 [HTML docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input)